There are a number of simple ways to raise the profile of your organisation and your activities during Inter Faith Week.

 3. Social Media

 Social media platforms like Facebook, Twitter and YouTube are extremely popular tools for getting your message across and can help a great deal in raising awareness of your event.
-In the modern era, it is essential to utilise these tools.
+It is essential to utilise these tools.
 They hardly cost anything and are increasingly popular.
 Inter Faith Week has a Facebook Page at www.facebook.com/IFWeek and its Twitter account is at www.twitter.com/IFWeek.
 If you are tweeting about Inter Faith Week, please use the hashtag #InterFaithWeek or send messages to us @IFWeek.
+The Week's Instagram account is at www.instagram.com/ifweek.

 Electronic newsletters and flyers help you to get the message across with minimal costs and in less time compared to expensive direct mail campaigns.
 The information that is produced can further be archived in your website.